Auto insurers on blast for billions in the bank

 Washington and New Mexico are also assessing whether drivers got enough money back, and Massachusetts Attorney General Maura Healey has sent several pointed letters to the state's insurance regulator.
 The conflict has even ended up in the courts, with class-action lawsuits filed this year in Nevada and Illinois.

-So can I get free money from my insurance company?
+Can I get free money from my insurance company?

 Unless more regulators step in or the class-action suits succeed, insurers won’t be forced by law to hand out more money than they already have.